koushik717/AI_Chatbot_Education_Search/README.md

-# AI_Chatbot_Education_Search
+# AI Chatbot for Searching Educational Institutions

+## Project Overview
-Developed an AI chatbot to help users search for educational institutions based on preferences like location and courses.
-Used machine learning for search optimization and personalized recommendations.
-Tools: Python, NLP, TensorFlow, MongoDB
+This AI-powered chatbot helps users find educational institutions based on their preferences and criteria.
+It utilizes natural language processing (NLP) to understand user input and provides personalized recommendations based on machine learning models.

+## Tools Used
+- Python
+- Natural Language Processing (NLP)
+- TensorFlow
+- MongoDB

+## How to Run
+1. Clone the repository: